tradenity/ruby-sdk/README.md

-Welcome to Ruby SDK for Tradenity ecommerce REST API
+Welcome to Ruby SDK for Tradenity ecommerce API
 ====================================================

+This is the official Ruby SDK for [Tradenity ecommerce API](https://www.tradenity.com).

 ## Prerequisites

 To use the Tradenity SDK, you must have:

--  Working Ruby development environment (currently v1.9.3 and v2.2.x are supported).
+-  Working Ruby development environment (currently v1.9.3 and v2.4.x are supported).
 -  Active account in [Tradenity](http://www.tradenity.com)